doslim/Evaluate-the-Opinion-Leadership-of-LLMs/README.md

 - ```/weights```: the directory to save model weights during fine-tuning.
 - ```/results```: the directory to save evaluation results.

+## Game Setting

+1. **Homogeneous evaluation**: All players are the same LLM-based agents.
+We can specify the role of the Sheriff in the ```assign_roles()``` method.
+2. **Heterogeneous evaluation**: The Sheriff is implemented by the selected (tested) LLM-based agent while other players are the same LLM-based agents (default to be GLM-3).
+We can specify the role of the Sheriff in the ```assign_roles()``` method.
+3. **Human evaluation**: One player is a human while other players are the same LLM-based agents.
+The Sheriff MUST BE a LLM-based agent.
+4. **Human baseline**: One player is a human while other players are the same LLM-based agents.
+The Sheriff is the human player.
+5. **Homogeneous evaluation variant 1**: All players are the same LLM-based agents.
+It contains the election phase.
+6. **Heterogeneous evaluation variant 1**:  All players are initialized by the same LLM-based agents (default to be GLM-3), and when the election phase is over, the sheriff is replaced with the LLM to be tested.
+7. **Heterogeneous evaluation variant 2**:  One player is implemented by the selected (tested) LLM-based agent while other players are the same LLM-based agents (default to be GLM-3).
+It contains the election process, and if the LLM to be tested is not selected as the Sheriff, the simulation ends.

 ## Usage
 All commands should be run from the root directory of our project.
 Ensure that your environment matches the LLMs.